AndyRivenes/DBIM/Simple Demo/README.md

 ## Sample Output

-See the demo.txt file for a sample output from running the dbim_simple_demo.sql script.
+See the simple-demo-output.txt file for a sample output from running the dbim_simple_demo.sql script.